 Portland Head Light, Cape Elizabeth, Maine

-When visiting the promontory where the lighthouse is located you will notice the waves crashing over an unusual rock formation.
-They appear to be petrified wood but are actually quartzite and dark grey phyllite accumulating in alternating layers.
-As you look out over Portland Harbor and Casco Bay you will have the opportunity to view an additional four lighthouse towers.
-To your left (North) is Spring Point Ledge Light – built in 1897 – a caisson-style light station at the end of a rock breakwater.
-Directly in front of you is Ram Island Ledge light – constructed in 1905 – the beacon is now solar powered.
-During storms, the waves have been seen to crash over the top of the lantern room.
-Beyond Ram Island, about 10 miles out and only visible on a clear day, is Halfway Rock light station first lit in 1871.
-The name comes from its position halfway between Cape Elizabeth and Cape Small.
-Now look to your right (South) and you will be able to view Cape Elizabeth light.
-One of two towers originally built, the remaining operating tower was first lit in 1874.
+When you visit the promontory where the lighthouse is located, you'll see an interesting rock formation that looks like petrified wood.
+However, it's made of alternating layers of quartzite and dark grey phyllite.
+As you look out over Portland Harbor and Casco Bay, you can also spot four more lighthouse towers.
+To your left (North) is the Spring Point Ledge Light, which was built in 1897 and is located at the end of a rock breakwater.
+Directly in front of you is the Ram Island Ledge Light, which was constructed in 1905 and is now powered by solar energy.
+During storms, the waves crash over the top of its lantern room.
+About 10 miles out, and visible only on a clear day, is the Halfway Rock Light Station, which was first lit in 1871 and is located halfway between Cape Elizabeth and Cape Small.
+If you look to your right (South), you'll see the Cape Elizabeth Light, one of two towers that were originally built.
+The remaining operating tower was first lit in 1874.

-Beginning at the time of the American Revolution and continuing through WWII the armed fortification of Portland Harbor was critical.
-Looking north again you will see Fort Gorges on a small island in the harbor.
-Built during the Civil War, by the time the fort was completed the war had ended and the fort was obsolete.
-The property adjacent to Spring Point is Fort Preble built in 1808 and across the harbor from Fort Preble is Fort Scammel also built in 1808.
-Located on House Island, Fort Scammel was also the site of a US Immigration Quarantine Station from 1907-1937.
-Finally, the park you are visiting, once the site of Fort Williams, went into service in 1898 and was in use until 1962.
+During the American Revolution and up until WWII, the armed fortification of Portland Harbor was crucial.
+If you look north, you will see Fort Gorges situated on a small island in the harbor.
+The fort was built during the Civil War, but by the time it was finished, the war had already ended, rendering the fort obsolete.
+Adjacent to Spring Point lies Fort Preble, which was built in 1808.
+Across the harbor from Fort Preble is Fort Scammel, also built in 1808, located on House Island.
+Fort Scammel was also the site of a US Immigration Quarantine Station from 1907-1937.
+Lastly, the park you are currently in was the site of Fort Williams, which went into service in 1898, and was in use until 1962.
 The fort grounds provide numerous walking paths, a cliff walk offering spectacular views, and a newly planted Arboretum.